IMR Frequently Asked Questions

 Once the team is finalized, the volunteer members are provided with a guidebook for the trip which lists all the preparation requirements and checklists for items to carry along.

-What is the procedure for volunteering and going on a medical mission with IMR?
+What is the procedure for volunteering for a medical mission with IMANA?

 Is it necessary to know the local language to volunteer?

-There is no requirement to possess foreign language skills to be able to participate in the IMR medical relief missions.
+While it is helpful to know the local language, there is no requirement to possess foreign language skills to be able to participate in our medical relief missions.
 We arrange translators wherever there is such a need.

 Does IMANA help with the travel documents needed for the mission?